 Our community is built on trust and communication.
 Projects can’t mislead people or misrepresent facts, and creators should be candid about what they plan to accomplish.
 When a project involves manufacturing and distributing something complex, like a gadget, we require projects to show backers a prototype of what they’re making, and we prohibit photorealistic renderings.

-Projects can’t fundraise for charity, offer equity, or involve prohibited items.
+Projects can't involve prohibited items.

 These rules don’t cover every possible use of Kickstarter, but they explain our purpose and perspective.